Lexique des couches lavables - Ma Boule De Couches

 T - TE1 / TE2 / TE3

-All-in-one (AIO) diapers are "all-in-one" (sewn-in absorbent insert).
+All-in-one (AIO) diapers are "all-in-one" (absorbent core sewn in).
 All-in-two (AI2) diapers have a removable insert.
 All-in-three (AI3) diapers have a detachable cover for quick drying.
 See our models .

 V - Disposable & washable veil